 In March 2019, a landmark federal court decision – Wit v.
 United Behavioral Health (UBH) – demonstrated how insurers are able to mitigate their responsibilities under state and federal parity laws through the use of flawed medical necessity criteria to deny coverage of mental health and substance use disorder care on the grounds that care is not “medically necessary”.
 The court determined that UBH’s internally developed criteria for making medical necessity determinations were inconsistent with generally accepted standards of behavioral healthcare and were inappropriately influenced by a financial incentive to suppress costs.
 In November 2020, the court ordered UBH to reprocess 67,000 claims and mandated that UBH use guidelines published by nonprofit clinical societies when making medical necessity determinations.

-- Standards of Care for Behavioral Health Services (National Council for Behavioral Health)
+- Standards of Care for Behavioral Health Services (National Council for Mental Wellbeing)

 - Game Changer: Implications of the Wit v.
 United Behavioral Health Ruling Webinar (Video)